atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 Please note that Jira is actively being worked on so that these issues are resolved in the coming releases.

-Although these issues are Jira specific, they are exasperated on account of the significalty reduced startup times for Jira when running in a Kubernetes cluster.
-As such these issues can have an impact on horizontal scaling if [you don't take the correct approach](../userguide/resource_management/RESOURCE_SCALING.md/#scaling-jira-safely).
+Although these issues are Jira specific, they are exasperated on account of the significantly reduced startup times for Jira when running in a Kubernetes cluster.
+As such these issues can have an impact on horizontal scaling if [you don't take the correct approach](../../userguide/resource_management/RESOURCE_SCALING/#scaling-jira-safely).

 ## Platform limitations
 These configurations are explicitly not supported and the Helm charts don’t work without modifications in these environments: